mikaelvesavuori/triplecheck-cli/README.md

 }
 ```

-The above will generate the following file `generated-schemas-aws/demo-schema@1.0.0.contract.json`:
+The above when run with the AWS sync script will generate the following file `generated-schemas-aws/demo-schema@1.0.0.contract.json`:

 ```json
 [